swiftlang/swift-evolution/proposals/0329-clock-instant-date-duration.md

 Also in the original revisions of the proposal we had a concept of `WallClock`.
 After much discussion we feel that the name wall clock is misleading since the type really represents a clock based on UTC (once `Date` has a historical accounting of leap seconds).
 But furthermore, we feel that the general utility of scheduling via a UTC clock is not a common task and that a vast majority of clocks for scheduling are really things that transact either via a clock that time passes while the machine is asleep or a clock that time does not pass while the machine is asleep.
 That accounting means that we feel that the right home for `UTCClock` is in a higher level framework for that specialized task along side the calendrical calculation APIs; which is Foundation.

+### DurationProtocol Generalized Arithmetics and Protocol Definition

+It was considered to have a more general form of the arithmetics for `DurationProtocol`.
+This poses a potential pitfall for adopters that may inadvertently implement some truncation of values.
+Since most values passed around that are integral types are spelled as `Int` it means that this interface is better served as just using multiplication and division via `Int`.
+In that vein; it was also considered to use `Double` instead, this however does not work nicely for types that define durations like "steps" or "frames"; e.g. things that are not distinctly divisible beyond 1 unit.
+It is still under the domain of that `DurationProtocol` adopting type to define that behavior and how it rounds or asserts etc.

+Similarly to the arithmetics; it was also considered to have the associated type to `InstantProtocol` as just a glob of protocols `Comparable & AdditiveArithmetic & Sendable`, however this lacks the capability of fast-paths for things like back-offs (ala Zeno's algorithm) or debounce, or timer coalescing.
+Some of them could be re-written in terms of loops of addition, however it would likely result in hot-looping over missed intervals in some cases, or in others not even being able to implement them (e.g. division for back-offs).

 ### Alternative Names

 There have been a number of names that have been considered during this proposal (these are a few highlights):